-Except for an occasional scratched record spun on a player with a dull needle whose infidelity included more pops and skips squeaking out of a three inch speaker than all the firecrackers lit by juveniles on the Fourth of July, and a "discarded" second grade music book that my school teacher gave me, my early musical educational experience endured a prolonged void of musical instruction.
+Except for an occasional scratched record spun on a player with a dull needle whose infidelity included more pops and skips squeaking out of a three inch speaker than all the firecrackers on the Fourth of July, and a "discarded" second grade music book that my school teacher gave me, my early musical educational experience endured a prolonged void of musical instruction.
 Although, I did not lament because I did not know what I was missing.

 Then the highlight of my sixth grade year was to begin taking piano lessons with a very talented, but ancient gray haired saint named Ms. Mabel who my mother had met at our church.
 The two dollar per hour lessons afforded her a short reprieve from a week of loneliness, some under appreciated knowledge with a little finger dexterity development for me, and a coveted guarantee of an hour's relief from sibling drama for my mother as she could now append my list of daily chores with an unnegotiable banishment to the piano bench.
 I obeyed, however I did not usually practice the prescribed lesson assignments.

 I preferred rather to compose my own music.
 Improvising gave me an opportunity to employ her music theory instruction more than the less enjoyable task (for me at least) of sight reading.
 Two years later, her family moved her far from us to give her personal care in their home.